 I am very grateful for the support I received from the Council and Committee members, the Non-Proliferation Secretariat, the Ministry of Trade and Industry and other stakeholders.
-Their support assisted in achieving the mandates as prescribed in the Non-proliferation Act.
+Their support ensured the achievement of the mandates as prescribed in the Non-Proliferation Act.